yaalyy/Unlock-NetEaseMusic/README.md

 ### Run by local browser cache (Recommended)
 1. Open the Chrome on your local computer to login Netease Music, then use Inspect tool of the Chrome to find the cookie named `MUSIC_U` and copy its value for the later use.
 If you find it difficult to use Inspect tool to obtain cookie, you can use our help procedure to automatically obtain, by executing `python cookie_extract.py`.
-In this case, you are given 30 seconds to login, and the obtained cookie will be printed on the terminal.
+In this case, the browser will be automatically opened for you to login, after completing the login, press *Enter* to continue and the obtained cookie will be printed on the terminal.
 2. Install python packages: `pip install -r requirements.txt `
 3. When run by local browser cache, the **email**, **password**, **userDataDir** and **profileName** in [`config.json`](./config.json "`config.json`") are not needed, so you can casually fill them in or leave them blank. **HOWEVER**, these fields must **NOT** be deleted from the json file, otherwise it will prevent json from being read.
 Enter the value of login_cookie that we obtained in step 1.